It’s like Japanese women’s pornography, without the pornography… (TM)

 Note: Spoiler warning!
 It seemed unfair to so use this manga without giving it a thorough treatment (that goes on wayyyy too long), so spoilers ensue…

-“The trap lite is like a superhero with stupid powers – given a small chance to force society into a truce, for a few moments, in a small place…”
+“The jouso-lite character is a weak superhero with small powers to force society into a truce, for a few moments, in a small place…”

-Central to the effort were bishie- looking young male characters that had a tenuous plot-device “reason” besides sexuality and/or gender expression to play as a female persona.
-While the frisson of homoeroticism was always part of the story formula, “real” homosexuality was always kept off stage, or at least confined to the chorus.
+Central to the effort were bishie- looking young male characters that had a tenuous plot-device “reason” besides sexuality and/or gender expression to play as a girl persona.
+While the frisson of homoeroticism was always part of the story formula, “real queer” expression was always kept off stage, or at least confined to the chorus.
 As well, the overwhelming majority of these stories were extremely chaste, as befitting high school and young adult love comedies.

 Androgyny makes a mangaka’s job easier.

-Sexually active main characters were relegated to darker works which emphasised pathology, criminality and abuse.
+Sexually active main characters were relegated to darker works which emphasized pathology, criminality and abuse.

 Of course I missed a few things…